 However, you can limit the risks with a little planning.
 Nutritional support strategies can help you get the nutrients you need and leave you free to enjoy solid food.

-Nutrition is an issue of special concern for people with Crohn’s disease.
-Because it affects the digestive system, Crohn’s may interfere with appetite.
-Even if a sufferer is able to eat a balanced diet, some forms of Crohn’s can interfere with the digestive tract’s ability to absorb nutrients, putting them at risk for malnourishment.
+Nutrition is an issue of special concern for people with Crohn’s.
+The disease affects your digestive system and may interfere with your appetite.
+Even if you’re able to eat a balanced diet, some forms of Crohn’s can interfere with your digestive tract’s ability to absorb nutrients.
+This puts you at risk of malnourishment.

 What’s on the Menu?

-Every Crohn’s sufferer is different.
-Generally, any food that can be tolerated is probably OK to eat, whether it’s at home or out in public.
+Every person with Crohn’s is different.
+Generally, any food that you can tolerate is probably OK to eat, whether at home or out in public.
 Of course, choosing healthful foods is always a good idea.

-The non-profit Crohn’s and Colitis Foundation of America recommend the following tips for enjoying yourself while dining out:
+The Crohn’s and Colitis Foundation of America recommends the following tips on how to enjoy dining out.

-If you show up to a restaurant starving, you may be tempted to overeat, which could trigger symptoms.
-Eat a small snack that you’re likely to tolerate well before going out, to avoid overindulging at the restaurant.
+If you show up to a restaurant starving, you may be tempted to overeat.
+This could trigger symptoms.
+To avoid overindulging, eat a small snack that you’re likely to tolerate before going out.

 If you have concerns about the menu, call ahead.
-Many restaurants are happy to accommodate special requests, or to answer any questions that you may have about ingredients or cooking methods.
+Many restaurants are happy to accommodate special requests.
+They can also answers questions about ingredients or cooking methods.

 Feel free to ask for special considerations.
 Dining out should be a pleasant experience.
-At sit-down restaurants, ask your waiter for assistance in meeting your special needs.
-Call ahead to inquire if the chef is willing to alter the dishes to accommodate you.
+At sit-down restaurants, ask your waiter to help you meet your special needs.
+Call ahead or speak to your waiter to ask if the chef is willing to alter dishes to accommodate you.